Raquel Fernández Fuertes

 Eduardo Gómez Garzarán

 Eduardo Gómez Garzarán is a full time English and content subjects teacher and the coordinator of the English-Spanish bilingual section at Colegio Ave María in Valladolid (Spain) since 2006.
+He is also an adjunct professor at the University of Valladolid.
 He defended his PhD dissertation in 2023.
 His doctoral research revolves around cross-linguistic influence and word order within the determiner phrase domain in structures presenting nominal modification by adjectives and by nouns.
 This is explored in the case of Spanish native children learning English as a second language in formal educational contexts with and without explicit instruction.

 Radoslava Stankova Laykova